 Heaven was found dead inside the family's apartment just a few months later on Balview Avenue in Ocean View on May 18.

-The medical examiner ruled the cause of death was blunt force trauma to the head and torso and said the manner of death was homicide.
+The medical examiner ruled the cause of death was blunt force trauma to the head and torso and said the manner of death was a homicide.

 “We should make every effort to make sure that someone doesn’t skip from one state to another and continue to abuse a child,” said Delegate Mike Mullin.

-Mullin took action by introducing the bill that is now going to take effect on July 1.
+Mullin took action by introducing the bill.

 “I am proud and honored to patron Heaven's Law, in memory of Heaven Watkins who was taken from us too soon this past May," said Delegate Mullin.
 If passed, Heaven's Law would require Child Protective Services to check with other states for charges of child abuse or neglect before placing a child with the prospective parent.
 "I don't want what happened to Heaven to happen to any other child in the Commonwealth.
 With Heaven's Law, we can prevent Virginia's children from being placed in the homes of abusers," said Mullin.